mmlak-0109/Interview-Practice/README.md

 ## 1. Describe a data project you worked on recently.

 The data project I worked on most recently was one called "Explore and Summarize Data".
 In this project I used R to explore a dataset containing financial contributions made by California residents to Presidential candidates in the 2016 Presidential election.
 After looking through the 19 variables I decided that only four of the existing variables would be useful to my analysis.
 Those four variables were the names of the candidates, the cities where the contributions came from, the the occupation of the people who donated, and the donation amounts.
 However, because there were far too many individual occupations to easily graph and examine, I ended up writing a function that used information from the United States Census Bureau that used the North American Industry Classification System to group the occupations into categories based on industry groupings.
-I also wrote functions and created a variable for the candidates political party.
+I also wrote a function to create a variable for each candidates political party.
 So in total, I used five variables for my analysis.
 I then began my analysis by plotting the counts of all five variables and moved on to get the total donation amounts for the other four variables.
 To finish up, I analyzed total donation amounts for combinations of variables (ex. donation amounts given to each political party by occupation).
-The main points of conclusion were that California residents overall, and especially those in bigger cities, lean Liberal and voted for and supported the Democratic candidates, In addition, Democratic candidates overall had the most people donate to them and the most money donated to them, and when broken down by occupation they won the support of every occupational category across the board in both count and dollar amount.
+The main points of conclusion were that California residents overall, and especially those in bigger cities, lean Liberal and voted for and supported the Democratic candidates.
+In addition, Democratic candidates overall had the most people donate to them and the most money donated to them, and when broken down by occupation they won the support of every occupational category in both count and dollar amount.

 ## 2. You are given a ten piece box of chocolate truffles.
 You know based on the label that six of the pieces have an orange cream filling and four of the pieces have a coconut filling.
 If you were to eat four pieces in a row, what is the probability that the first two pieces you eat have an orange cream filling and the last two have a coconut filling?